-If you're trying to decide where to visit between Gainesville or Baltimore, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Baltimore, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 Baltimore is a large, industrial city and popular tourist destination in the state of Maryland.
 It is about an hour outside of Washington, D.C. and is a hub of tourism and entertainment for the area.
 It has a vibrant nightlife, comfortable climate, and is a great place to visit when you're in the area.
 The city proper has a population of about 600,000 and the metropolitan area has 2.7 million.
 Its economy is centered around science, technology, engineering and math and it has many undergraduate and graduate schools including the world renowned Johns Hopkins University.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Gainesville is $172, while the average daily cost in Baltimore is $145.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Gainesville and Baltimore in more detail.